Dynamics of origination and extinction in the marine fossil record. PNAS 105:11536-11542 (2008)

-My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, shortest bridges, the switchoff equation, and the double geometric distribution.
-Much of which is top secret.
-But before that came shareholder quorum subsampling, which at the moment is functionally still a secret despite having been described in three different papers.
+My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, the agnostic equation, and the double geometric distribution.
+But before that came shareholder quorum subsampling, which is making a big splash in ecology under a different name and attributed to different authors.
 Try running it on your ecological count data with this simple R function - if you dare.
 And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the Fossilworks built-in diversity curve generator.

-I also have projects concerning contemporary extinction rates, empirical abundance distributions, body mass estimation, Quaternary megafaunal extinctions, zoo finances, and, wow, at this point I'm starting to lose track of it all.
+I also have current or recent projects concerning contemporary extinction rates, latitudinal species richness gradients, empirical abundance distributions, body mass estimation, Quaternary megafaunal extinctions, zoo finances, and, wow, at this point I'm starting to lose track of it all.

 Not to mention that oh so many years ago I worked way too hard on quantitative methods of time scale construction.

 If that's not enough, my CV gives all the gory details.

 And if you simply must know right now you can cast an e-mail into the ether using this very special address: <john dot alroy at mq dot edu dot au>.